top of page

 How to capitalize on the opportunity

 To make the most of people’s limited time, make your message accessible and easily digestible.
-Whether it’s delivered orally or in writing, your audience should be able to understand what you are trying to tell them with little effort
+Whether it’s delivered orally or in writing, your audience should be able to understand what you are trying to tell them quickly and with little effort

 History has proven the wisdom of Aristotle’s guidance that a play or poem should have 3 parts – a beginning, a middle and an end.
 Think of a 2-minute briefing as having 3 parts as well.